Why Is This Area Important?

 Fixed Interest Securities

 This refers to products which are quite simply loans, which you as an individual make to either the government, in which case it is referred to as a gilt, or to a company, which is referred to as a corporate bond.
-The issuer will then agree to pay a coupon (a set rate of return) at a pre-determined rate which can either be fixed or inflation linked.
-These products are particularly useful for those wishing to create an income from their portfolio.
+The issuer (i.e. the government or a company) will then agree to pay a coupon (i.e. a set rate of return) which can either be fixed or inflation linked.
+These products are particularly useful for those wishing to generate an income from their portfolio with reduced investment volatility.

 Property